-The Law Library is only open to the Law School community.
+The Law Library is open only to the Law School community.

 Operating hours are posted on the Law Library website.